 I had already seen condors at the Colca Canyon near Arequipa in Peru, so I didn’t go looking for them again.
 But travelers who have been to Samaipata say that the Condor mountain near Samaipata is a great place to spot these majestic birds.

-If you are backpacking South America and have any interest in birds, you should take the effort to see condors in their natural habitat.
+If you are on a long South American travel and have any interest in birds, you should take the effort to see condors in their natural habitat.
 You will have to book a tour for this one unless you want to take a taxi and do this four-hour drive by yourself.
 Then hike up for a few hours to reach the summit to test your bird-watching skills to find the condors.